 The Pros/Cons of Shipping to a Middle Man First (and the Challenges)

-If you’re having your products first shipped to a middleman, it’s going to add time to how long it takes FBA to receive your shipments.
-First, the middleman is going to likely spend 2-5 days receiving your stock and preparing it.
-Second, if you’re using Amazon’s partnered carrier (UPS) for onward shipping to Amazon warehouses, this will add another 3-6 days in transit time (opposed to shipping directly to Amazon from China which will almost certainly be via air).
+A 3PL is likely going to spend 2-5 days receiving your stock and preparing it.
+It will also take a few more days in transit time from your 3PL to designated Amazon FC.
 So more or less, using a middleman will add at least 1-2 weeks in lead time to get to Amazon FBA.

-If you’re using a middle man, it will cost you money, although they may be less expensive than you imagined.
-I’ve attached a cost sheet from one prep and ship below.
-To summarize, you’re going to get charged a ‘receiving fee’ (normally around $1-$5 per carton or $10-$50 per pallet), a pick/pack fee to actually ship the products (not including carrier fees of course) to Amazon FBA (normally around $1-$4) and then any labeling fees like barcodes (normally around $0.1-$0.25), and finally storage fees.
+Most 3PLs are going to charge you a receiving fee (normally around $1-$5 per carton or $10-$50 per pallet), a pick/pack fee to actually ship the products (not including carrier fees of course) to Amazon FBA (normally around $1-$4) any labeling fees like barcodes (normally around $0.1-$0.25), and finally storage fees.
 Below is an example pricelist from a 3PL.

 When to Ship Direct and When to Use a Middle Man